ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the newly created OSCORE group.
 This parameter MUST be included if specified in the status properties of the group.
 This value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'as_uri' status property for the OSCORE group.

-If the POST request did not specify certain parameters and the Group Manager used default values different than the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.
+If the POST request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.

 The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{I-D.ietf-core-resource-directory}}{{I-D.hartke-t2trg-coral-reef}}, as defined in {{Section 2 of I-D.tiloca-core-oscore-discovery}}.
 The Group Manager considers the current group configuration when specifying additional information for the link to register.